Gaja Gamini: Cast

+Reception

 Sumnan Tarafdar of Filmfare gave a positive review of the film, calling it "not something that comes along every day".
 Taran Adarsh said "The film has a very colourful look, with the visuals being eye-catching.
 But as a director, Hussain fails to convey his thoughts on celluloid.
-On the whole, Gaja Gamini is an artistic film which will not be understood by any strata of an audience - classes or masses.
+On the whole, Gaja Gamini is an artistic film which will not be understood by any strata of an audience – classes or masses.
 Business-wise, the film is sure to spell disaster.
 A waste of precious celluloid."

 Soundtrack

 Hussain approached A. R. Rahman to compose the music for the film, but due to time constraints, he had to turn down the offer.
-The music was composed by Bhupen Hazarika.
+The music was composed by Bhupen Hazarika, and the background score, composed by Anuradha Pal, was uniquely the first-ever to be created entirely on the Tabla and Voice.